 - After removing foil, brush glaze generously over entire turkey.
 Roast 1-2 hours longer brushing turkey with glaze every 15 minutes.
 Turkey is done when meat thermometer reads 180° F. and juices run clear.
 When you grab the legs with a pot holder or paper towel, they should shake easily in their sockets.
-Remove turkey from oven and cool slightly.
-Carefully remove turkey from rack and place on platter or cutting board.
-Save pan drippings.
+Remove turkey from oven and cool 15 minutes.
+The skin will be sticky so carefully remove turkey from the rack and place it on a platter or cutting board.
+Save pan drippings for gravy.
 Tent turkey with foil until serving or carving time.
 Ideally, your turkey should rest 20-30 minutes before carving; so the juices settle in the bird. it will also be easier to carve.
-Enjoy!